Author: Mara Guckian

 In real-world situations and in business, there is often more than one right answer or solution to a problem or situation.
 This is certainly noticeable in the STEM subject professions—science, technology, engineering, and math.
 The reality is that these subjects demand a great deal of creativity.
 The high achievers in these fields, often thought of as “geeks” or “nerds,” are actually some of the world’s most creative thinkers.
 They are the ones who wonder “what if….” and come up with new approaches and solutions to problems, and new inventions.

-PBL may look or feel chaotic at first, but with proper planning, these cross-curricular, group-centered activities meet a myriad of standards while allowing students time to hone 21st century skills including the all important 4Cs—Critical Thinking, Creativity and Innovation, Collaboration, and Communication.
-What’s more, many teachers find that when students’ increased engagement in meaningful (to them), hands-on PBL tasks there are fewer discipline issues—now who doesn’t want a focused classroom filled with enthusiastic learners!
+PBL may look or feel chaotic at first, but with proper planning, these cross-curricular, group-centered activities meet a myriad of standards while allowing students time to hone 21st century skills, including the all-important 4Cs—Critical Thinking, Creativity and Innovation, Collaboration, and Communication.
+What’s more, many teachers find that with students’ increased engagement in meaningful (to them), hands-on PBL tasks, there are fewer discipline issues—now who doesn’t want a focused classroom filled with enthusiastic learners!

 Project-based Learning—Where to start?